guspan-tanadi/guspan-tanadi.github.iold/_posts/2018-5-17-exist-mysql-php-project-to-ubuntu.md

 Read-only
 Read-only

-Then access via localhost it will be success.
+Then it can be access via localhost.
-Otherwise, the mistaken in the CMS case.
+Otherwise, the mistaken on the CMS the system itself.

+For example, if there are .htaccess make sure the file there and can be used.

+In my case the .htaccess created later on Windows, the file has not shown on Ubuntu.
+But on Windows still exist.